Catholic University's Special Relationship

 The Catholic University of America is a pontifical university, conferring ecclesiastical degrees, which are accredited and certified by the Holy See.
 The University received its papal charter in 1887 from Pope Leo XIII.

-In all of U.S. history a pope has visited an American university campus on only three occasions.
+In all of U.S. history a pope has visited an American university campus on only four occasions.
 Two of those — Pope John Paul II in 1979 and Pope Benedict XVI in 2008 — were to the campus of Catholic University.

 Catholic University President’s Statement on New Pope